Are you looking for a new way to save for retirement? Check out insurance retirement plans!

 - The product used to implement this concept is whole life insurance or universal life insurance.

-The insured retirement plan (IRP) takes advantage of two tax beneficial features of life insurance:
+The insured retirement plan (IRP) takes advantage of two tax benefits of life insurance:

-- Permanent Life plans accumulate an account value with interest on a tax-deferred basis.
+- Permanent Life plans accumulates cash value with interest on a tax-deferred basis.

 A life insurance retirement plan allows you to leverage these tax benefits to save for your retirement.
 However, it is most effective as a retirement tool when you have already maxed out traditional savings and investment vehicles like TFSA, RRSP, etc. Typically, these strategies are more advantageous than an insurance retirement plan, so consider using an insurance retirement plan only when you have fully implemented others.
 Changes in tax laws may also impact the effectiveness of the IRP.